 Massachusetts Family Law Appeals Lawyer

-An appeal is a party’s application to a higher court for a reversal of the decision of the lower court.
-Divorce and family law appeals are no different.
-In Massachusetts, the Appeals Court hears appeals from all trial-level courts below.
-The Appeals Court bases its decisions on the records from the trial court proceedings.
-It also considers the briefs submitted by the appellants (the parties who filed the appeals) and the appellees (the parties responding to the appeals).
+An appeal allows a party to request a higher court’s review of a lower court’s decision.
+The goal is to overturn or modify it.
+In the realm of family law, the process follows the same basic principles.
+In Massachusetts, the Appeals Court handles appeals from all trial-level courts.
+The court’s review relies on the trial court records.
+It also considers briefs submitted by both the appellants (the parties filing the appeal) and the appellees (the parties responding to the appeal).

 Beginning an Appeal in Massachusetts